mpalash/aliakbarmehta/content/saok-~-soak-is-a-mixed-use-word.md

 ---
-layout: layouts/content.njk
 title: Soak ~ SOAK is a mixed use world
 subtitle: Curatorial Text by Ali Akbar Mehta
+layout: layouts/content.njk
+tags: text
+pubdate: "2016"
+hero: static/img/received_10153360436612014.jpeg
 parent: SOAK
-tags: text
-pubdate: '2016'

 ---
 An exhibition is always an act of placing artworks and understanding the importance of engaging with a site and at the same time producing a polylogue